Nathalie-Gar/Bioinformatics-Projects/README.md

 ## Table of Contents

-1. Needleman Wunsch Python Global Algorithm
+1. Python
+   a.)
+Global Alignment Project
+3. R
-2. RNAseq R project analyzing expression data
+   a.)
+RNAseq R project analyzing expression data
-3. BASH alignment Script
+5. BASH
+   a.)
+Alignment Script

 ---